gems-uff/noworkflow/README.md

 ```
 Adding the *-d* optional argument exports graphic schema to a dot format.

-The *history* option presents a textual history evolution graph of trials.
+To check a textual history evolution graph of trials, run:
 ```bash
 $ now history [trial]
 ```

-The *gc* option executes the git garbage collection in the content database.
+To execute the git garbage collection in the content database, run:
 ```bash
 $ now gc
 ```